omersid/omersid.github.io/_posts/2020-04-22-Aesthetic-Supremacy.md

 ---

-A PostScript that I wrote prior.
+## A P.S. that I wrote prior.

 it seems that there is so much to write about, so much to think about, so much to learn, so much to do. the list expands daily — more everyday than i am necessarily able to check off. and there's no time to take solace in what you've done, because that which remains unknown looks at you menacingly. a subtle way of reminding — that which you haven't done, that which you don't know is still important to you. not just psychologically, but deeply in something representative of our nature.

 now i want to explore two points. the knowing of what you don't know, and the knowing of what you haven't done.

-knowing of what you don't know is your responsibility.
+`knowing of what you don't know is your responsibility.`

 it protects you from ruin. collect the list of what you want to learn, a library, a list, and let it tower over you. let what you don't know remind you to be deeply open minded, tolerant, and loving. let it demonstrate the nuance between information and wisdom. this demonstrates the purpose in Umberto Eco's library — overemphasizing about what you know is stupid, focus far more on what you dont know.